4ug-aug/sweat-v2/CONTEXT.md

 Connection to one agent definition.
 Links are not chosen when a run starts.
 Clearing a Connection's credentials also clears its links.
 _Avoid_: Connection attachment, capability grant, Skill attachment

+**GitHub access**: Agent-definition configuration that both prepares the workspace's single configured GitHub repository under `/work` and makes its scoped GitHub read and pull-request tools eligible for the run.
+_Avoid_: Connection link, GitHub credential, repository-only access

 **Postgres tools**: First-party agent tools for a workspace-configured Postgres database, granted as the Connection capability `postgres.sql`.
 Credentials stay